ianallannz/ianallannz.github.io/src/blog/on-household-incomes-and-wealth.md

 Listening to the Council meeting on 2 October, there was some discussion about the **average household income statistic in Tairāwhiti**; that it doesn't sound like what it feels like on the ground for most families.

-It was a great point to raise by <a href="https://www.gdc.govt.nz/council/mayor-and-councillors/councillor-profiles" target="_blank">Councillor Rawinia Parata</a>&#8599;; she's right, high levels of income/wealth in some households skew the average up.
+It was a great point to raise by <a href="https://www.gdc.govt.nz/council/mayor-and-councillors/councillor-profiles" target="_blank" data-tooltip="Re-elected Councillor Rawinia Parata's council profile." class="popout tooltip">Councillor Rawinia Parata</a>; she's right, high levels of income/wealth in some households skew the average up.

 **Average income statistics are unhelpful at best, seriously misleading at worst**.

-You might have heard me <a href="https://ianallan.vote/blog/1min-pitch/" title="1min pitch">banging on and on</a> about being in a system that's making most families poorer.
+During the recent local elections you might have heard me <a href="https://ianallan.vote/blog/1min-pitch/" data-tooltip="My 1min pitch from my local election campaign." class="popout tooltip" target="_blank">banging on and on</a> about being in a system that's making most families poorer.
 You might have even rolled your eyes and thought ***what are you talking about, seems OK to me, I just bought a 70"&nbsp;TV***.

 But it's true; wealth increasingly accumulating at the top &mdash; where it often sits largely outside circulation in less-liquid, less-productive, lightly-taxed places &mdash; is increasingly making most families worse off, exactly as Cr Parata identifies in her communities.